barryclark/jekyll-now/_posts/2020-01-04-I-Almost-Built-a-Surfboard-Some-Tips.md

 I went to Greenlight Surf Supply for all the material.
 My dad luckily has pretty much every tool I would need for the process.
-In addition to the materials, I picked up one of Greenlight's "rail runners" for shaping the outline and rails.
+In addition to the materials, I picked up one of Greenlight's [rail runners](https://greenlightsurfsupply.com/collections/surfboard-shaping-supplies/products/rail-runner-surfboard-shaping-tool-pvc-plastic?aaa_affiliate_id=QDNtCDg4gKi-QgyE2HSgcfMVSa3kztHkrFpqFIUmZpg) for shaping the outline and rails.
 I found this to be super helpful and would definitely recommend it to anyone that isn't already using a planer.

 Greenlight was super helpful.
 The guys talked to me and my dad for over an hour just giving us